 There are countless ways to arrange your photos.
 If you’ve got a suggestion that I didn’t think of, please tell us about it in a comment!
 That being said, here are some of my photo-arranging ideas.

 - Have your photos in frames?
-Put the largest one in the middle and arrange the smaller ones around it, as seen below.
+Put the largest one in the middle and arrange the smaller ones around it.
 This promotes symmetry, which is always aesthetically pleasing.

 - Mix up 2-D and 3-D elements for texture by putting some photos in frames, and leaving some the way they are.
 If you want a more eclectic, bohemian feel, the frames can be mismatched, otherwise, choose standard solid-colored frames that can be easily hung up.